 This paper reports on a project in which students from universities in Australia, China, Japan and Thailand communicated through bulletin boards and e-mail discussion lists.
-In total, 76 students from 5 classes participated.
 At the start of the project, it was intuitively felt that some kind of progression of difficulty existed in these two communication media, with bulletin boards being easier to use than discussion lists.
 This paper examines the discourse produced by students in both media to investigate whether these intuitive feelings were true, and to analyse the extent and types of interaction in the media.